letsgitthis/note-taker/README.md

 * [Questions](#questions)

 ## Description
-### An application that can be used to write,vsave, view, and delete notes.
+### An application that can be used to write, save, view, and delete notes.

 ## Installation
 ### Download or use the git clone command.
 Be sure to npm install the listed dependencies.